HatHeadNinja/HatHeadNinja-ruby-lhl/README.md

 Enter the command below to start the test:

-- Once you start the exam, the test timer will start (typically 3 hours).
+- Once you start the exam, the test timer will start.

 ```terminal
 bundle exec rake exam:start